 Is Fried Zucchini with Almond Flour Keto Friendly?

-Dietary Information: This fried zucchini recipe is Low Carb, KETO Friendly, and Gluten-Free!
+Dietary Information: This fried zucchini recipe is Low Carb, keto-friendly, and Gluten-Free!

 Remember by pinning this special PIN!

-Disclaimer: Dietary information provided by Carb Manager.
-If you are on a KETO or Low Carb diet, always make sure to double-check your own information with this or My Fitness Pal based on the brands and weights you use.
-I am not responsible for the calculations but do try to provide as much information as possible for readers to make informed decisions.
+If you are on a KETO or Low-carb diet, always make sure to double-check your own information with this or My Fitness Pal based on the brands and weights you use.
+I am not responsible for the calculations, but I do try to provide as much information as possible for readers to make informed decisions.

 Information based on 2 servings of 1 full zucchini squash a piece.